dennis-sheil/commandergenius/readme.txt

 On Android, some of the SDL_UpdateRect's and UpdateRect's are not updating properly.
 A whole screen SDL_Flip can fix this as a kludge.
 We can investigate what the problem is.
-This problem is not exclusive to Tux Math, it occurs on other programs using this Android port, so the problem might be with the port of the SDL_UpdateRect function instead of TuxMath's implementation of this function.
-But the kludge would go into TuxMath's code if used.
-It appears by the rectangles that are supposed to update blinking in an odd manner, with random memory images being shown over the rectangle which is supposed to get the update.
+This problem is not exclusive to Tux Math, it occurs on other programs using this Android port of the SDL library, so the problem might be with the port of the SDL_UpdateRect function instead of TuxMath's implementation of this function.
+But if the kludge was used it would go into TuxMath's code, not the code for the framework for the SDL port.
+It appears that the rectangles that are supposed to update are blinking in an odd manner, with random memory images being shown over the rectangle which is supposed to get the rectangle update.

 Network functionality does not work.
 Four files were moved from the src subdirectory to a new subdirectory called reacclimate.
 Those four files